INSANE: Cross-Domain UAV Data Sets with Increased Number of Sensors for developing Advanced and Novel Estimators: System Setup

 \subsubsection{Ultra-Wideband Modules}

-The indoor and transition data sets also feature \ac{UWB} measurements.
-In case of the transition data set, the \ac{UWB} modules are placed close to the building entrance and can be used for position estimates in the area in which the \ac{GNSS} signals are degrading.
+The indoor and transition datasets also feature \ac{UWB} measurements.
+In the case of the transition dataset, the \ac{UWB} modules are placed close to the building entrance and can be used for position estimates in the area in which the \ac{GNSS} signals are degrading.
 For this purpose, the vehicle is carrying a main anchor, and three additional \ac{UWB} anchors are placed on the ground.
 The \ac{UWB} positions are shown in Figure~\ref{fig:fiducial_marker_distribution} and \ref{fig:dronehall_entrance}.
 Each \ac{UWB} measurement is associated with a tag.

 The position of the ground \ac{UWB} anchors is determined by known positions on the fiducial marker boards, which can be related to the indoor motion capturing system (see Sec.~\ref{sec:fiducial_marker}).
 The range in which the \ac{UWB} modules provide measurements depends on environmental occlusions.
-While the vehicle is in the air, first measurements are received from a distance of~$30\unit{\meter}$.
-A reliable stream of measurements is available at a range of~$<15\unit{\meter}$ between \ac{UWB} anchors.
+While the vehicle is in the air, the first measurements are received from a distance of~\SI{30}{\meter}.
+A reliable stream of measurements is available at a range of~$<\SI{15}{\meter}$ between \ac{UWB} anchors.
 This includes partial areas of the indoor area.